Residential Solar Panel Carports Are Heating Up!

 Increased Home Value

-New study sponsored by the Department of Energy shows that buyers are willing to pay on an average around $4 for every watt of installed solar power.
-Solar homes also sell 20% faster than homes without solar, according to the National Renewable Energy Laboratory.
+New studies show that buyers are willing to pay on an average around $4 for every watt of installed solar power.
+Solar homes also sell 20% faster than homes without solar.

 A solar carport shelter allows you to create renewable energy right at your home, showing your kids, family and friends how anyone can make the transition to energy independence and freedom.
 Use the free solar electricity to power your home and save on your monthly electricity bills, all the while saving carbon emissions for years to come.